viamrobotics/docs/static/include/app/apis/generated/app.md

 **Parameters:**

 - `location_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (required): ID of the location to update.
 Must be specified.
 - `name` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (optional): Optional new name to be updated on the location.
-Defaults to the empty string “” (that is, the name doesn’t change).
+Defaults to the empty string “” (i.e., the name doesn’t change).
 - `parent_location_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (optional): Optional ID of new parent location to move the location under.
-Defaults to the empty string “” (that is, no new parent location is assigned).
+Defaults to the empty string “” (i.e., no new parent location is assigned).

 **Returns:**